santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Assignments/Logbook Entry 2 - Simple Example.md

    B|B|3
    ```

+My drawings of the network topology have been included in the next entry!

 Logbook Entry 2 - Simple Example (Continued)

 Observations:
 - This exercise seems perfect for applying object-oriented programming.
 - We can start with a "Node" class, which defines functions for the following:
   - Constructor: Sets the name of the node.
-  - `add_neighbor(self, neighbor, cost)`: Adds a neighbor to the node's neighbor table, along with the cost of the link.
+  - `add_neighbor(self, neighbor, cost)`: Adds a neighbour to the node's neighbour table, along with the cost of the link.
-  - `remove_neighbor(self, neighbor)`: Removes a neighbor from the node's neighbor table.
+  - `remove_neighbor(self, neighbor)`: Removes a neighbour from the node's neighbour table.
   - `update_lsdb(self, lsdb)`: Updates the node's LSDB with the given LSDB information.
   - `calculate_routing_table(self)`: Calculates the node's routing table based on the current LSDB using Dijkstra's algorithm.
   - `print_neighbor_table(self)`: Prints the node's neighbor table in the required format.